AiviaCommunity/ImageJ-Macros-Utilities/README.md

 A repository for some tools providing features that are external to [Aivia](https://www.drvtechnologies.com/aivia), such as: complex image montage, LUT color mapping creation, etc.

 ---
-### Macros about image montage, convenient image handling for figure preparation
+### Macro about image montage with 2D+t or 3D datasets, e.g. for lab meeting presentations, etc.

 * [CreateMontageWithTime_2.0.ijm](/CreateMontageWithTime_2.0.ijm "Right-click > Save Link As, to download file")